 Our students have opportunities for direct involvement in schools, learning to work with data and statistical analyses in our Lab, or a combination of both.
 We prefer students who are able to commit for a full academic year, ideally beginning in at least some limited capacity in the prior year (and/or prior summer) so that you spend your year with us "doing," and not just "preparing" to do.

 Current projects include:

-- Developing Schools of Social-Emotional Competence and Character and Positive Climate in New Brunswick and Jersey City
+Developing Schools of Social-Emotional Competence and Character and Positive Climate (in New Brunswick and other local communities)

 Laws of Life and Social-Emotional Learning in the Schools: A Longitudinal Action-Research Project